 Farhan joined Watsi on March 12th, 2013.
-Five years ago, Farhan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Farhan's most recent donation supported Charity, a 44-year-old vegetable vendor from Kenya, to fund a fracture repair procedure.
+Six years ago, Farhan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Farhan's most recent donation supported Maxwell, a 5 year old boy from Kenya, to fund clubfoot repair surgery.

 Farhan has funded healthcare for 82 patients in 11 countries.